AliChahbandar/PlatformShooterGame/README.md

 Platform Shooter Game

-Immerse yourself in a captivating gaming experience with the Platform Shooter Game!
-Dive into the world of dynamic action, strategy, and excitement as you navigate through three unique levels, battling AI bots and conquering challenges.

-Features:
-Engaging Player Controls, Command your character's movements and actions with intuitive controls, delivering a seamless gaming experience.
+Dive into the thrilling world of the Platform Shooter Game!
+This Unity-based project offers an action-packed experience where you'll engage in intense battles, navigate challenging levels, and face off against AI opponents.

+## Features

-Weapons and Grenades, Master the art of combat with diverse weapons and the strategic use of grenades to outmaneuver opponents.
+- **Engaging Gameplay:** Take control of your character and experience the excitement of dynamic platform shooting with diverse weapons and tactics.
-AI Opponents, Challenge your skills against AI bots with varying difficulty levels, each employing distinct tactics to keep you on your toes.
-Level Variety, Explore three meticulously designed levels, each offering a distinct environment and challenges to conquer.
+- **AI Bots:** Challenge yourself against AI opponents with varying levels of difficulty, each employing unique strategies to keep you on your toes.
+- **Progressive Difficulty:** Navigate through three distinct levels, each increasing in complexity and providing a fresh challenge.
+- **Weapon Mechanics:** Utilize different weapons and grenade throwing to outsmart opponents and conquer obstacles.